-I haven’t been reminded of the power of kindness and tenderness in humans for a long time until I assisted to the Come From Away show at the Phoenix Theatre.
+I haven’t been reminded of the power of kindness and tenderness in humans for a long time until I experienced Come From Away at the Phoenix Theatre.

 Come From Away reaffirmed that when we come together, no matter what challenges face us, we can succeed.
 Now more than any time in all of our lives, we should adopt this message of humanity.

 This beautiful musical by husband and wife team Irene Sankoff and David Hein tells the real story of how a small town called Newfoundland in Gander welcomed 7,000 passengers from 38 planes that were diverted due to the 9/11 terrorist attack.
 Gander is a small town of 9000 where we watch the community rally – schools became shelters, the ice rink became a giant kitchen and for five days and lives were changed.

 This is very much an ensemble piece through and through.
 Whilst there is a talented new cast that I could name individually, it is all about the ensemble as one.
 This ensemble principle is enshrined throughout where onstage the ensemble perform precisely choreographed dance numbers and even backstage, there is no star dressing room.
 Another thing the makes the show unique is that the swings (who all had 5 parts to learn!) are very much part of the company from day one and that is why it looks so seamless even when someone goes on mid show with a minute’s notice.